vikasprogrammer/aspshell/README.md

 aspshell
 ========
-Same aspshell with FileSystem capabilities.
+Same aspshell with FileSystem and Database querying capabilities.

 Change Log:
 =============
-Addition of File System commands which does not rely on WScript.Shell
+ * Addition of File System commands which does not rely on WScript.Shell.
+ * Query directly with a database through the asp shell using :dbquery <query> command.

 Contribute by Vikas Singhal (2013)